Ostrum Asset Management

 Ostrum Asset Management (previously Natixis Asset Management), is a French asset management company that was founded in 2007.
 The company is part of French banking group BPCE.
 Ostrum Asset Management is an affiliate of Natixis Investment Managers (previously Natixis Global Asset Management), majority owned by BPCE.

-As of June 30th 2024, Ostrum Asset Management held €396 billion ($400 billion) in assets and was employing over 700 people.
+As of June 30, 2024, Ostrum Asset Management held €396 billion ($400 billion) in assets and was employing over 700 people.

 History

-Foundation 1985-2006
+Foundation, 1985–2006

-The company was established in 1985 as one of the first so called solidarity funds under the name Nord Sud Développement, which became Natixis Impact Nord Sud Développement later on.
-In 2001 CDC Asset Management becomes CDC IXIS Asset Management.
-In 2004 CDC IXIS Asset Management becomes IXIS Asset Management, fully owned by IXIS Asset Management Group.
+The company originated in 1985 with the creation of Nord Sud Développement, one of the early so-called solidarity funds.
+It was later renamed Natixis Impact Nord Sud Développement.
+In 2001, CDC Asset Management became CDC IXIS Asset Management.
+Three years later, in 2004, CDC IXIS Asset Management was renamed IXIS Asset Management, under the full ownership of IXIS Asset Management Group.

-In 2006 Natixis was founded as the result of aligning activities by both the Groupe Caisse d’Epargne and Groupe Banque Populaire.
+In 2006, Natixis was created through the alignment of activities between Groupe Caisse d’Epargne and Groupe Banque Populaire.